itsToggle/plex_debrid/README.md

   - You can connect plex_debrid to overseerr to instantly and automatically download approved requests from selected users.
   - To connect the script to overseerr, navigate to '/Settings/Content Services/Overseerr'.
+  - By default, all approved requests from all overseerr users are downloaded by plex_debrid.
+To limit this feature to specific users, navigate to '/Settings/Content Services/Overseerr/Overseerr users'

 </details>